TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   by the `x1` value than by the `x2` value.
 Therefore, it is a good idea to normalize the variables (divide them by the standard deviation in the training set) before using them for computing distances, unless the features are expressed on naturally comparable scales to begin with.
-  Normalization will make any variable have a standard deviation of one, so the variable range has a comparable potential influence as any other normalized variable.
+  Normalization will make any variable have a standard deviation of one, so any normalized variable has a similar potential influence as any other normalized variable.
 Most common forms of dimension reduction take the input features and return a potentially much smaller set of new uncorrelated, normalized features.